-Istria, Croatia is still on my bucket list and I still can’t wait to visit this interesting corner of the Balkans.
+Istria, Croatia is still on my bucket list of places to visit in Croatia and I still can’t wait to go to this interesting corner of the Balkans, even if only as a day trip from Zagreb.
 Fortunately, Kaila from NomList blog was kind enough to share her favorite things to do in Istria.
 Now I’m even more looking forward to visiting Istria!

 Do you know where is the smallest city in the world located?
 If you said Istria, Croatia you are right!
 That’s just one of the many interesting facts about Istria that you never knew that you didn’t know.

 Like, you might need a translator, a guide, and a language dictionary to get around this place.
 Its language is rooted in ancient Greek mixed with ancient Italian.
 Fortunately, English is spoken there too.

 On top of that, Istria is part of three different countries!
 And, despite being in the vicinity of European and world wars for thousands of years, it has managed to avoid having their medieval towns destroyed by them.